 If your site includes advanced functions such as e-commerce, booking systems, or custom integrations, the cost may exceed SGD 20,000.
 For smaller businesses, a simpler corporate site built on WordPress or Webflow can be more affordable.

-Is it cheaper to build a website myself?
+Is it cheaper to create a website myself in Singapore?

 Yes, it is definitely cheaper upfront to just build the website yourself using platforms like Wix, Squarespace, or a standard WordPress template.
 You might spend under SGD 500 a year that way.